vrtdev/aws-cloudfront-authorizer/doc/readme.md

 [Web Application Firewall]: https://aws.amazon.com/waf/

-Preferably, we would like the following properties for the authorization
+Preferably, we would like the following properties for the authorisation
 logic:

  * We want to verify if the *user* has access, independent of his current location or network setup.

- * Access should delegatable.
+ * Access should delegable.
 When a particular user has access, they should be able to share that access with other parties.

  * Access should always be limited in time and scope (i.e. which sites are